Education in social work

-Social workers use education as a key tool in client and community interactions.
-These educational exchanges are not always explicit but are the foundation of how social workers learn from their service participants and how social workers can assist with information delivery and skill development.
+Social workers employ education as a tool in client and community interactions.
+These educational exchanges are not always explicit, but are the foundation of how social workers acquire knowledge from their service participants and how they can contribute to information delivery and skill development.

 Psychoeducation

-One of the well-known ways in which social workers engage service participants with valuable information is through psychoeducation.
+One of the ways in which social workers engage service participants with valuable information is through psychoeducation.
+Psychoeducation signifies a paradigm shift to a more holistic and competence-based approach, emphasizing health, collaboration, coping, and empowerment.

-Psychoeducation "reflects a paradigm shift to a more holistic and competence-based approach, stressing health, collaboration, coping, and empowerment".
-This method can be used within individual and community-wide interactions but consistently focuses on service participant's strengths.
-It is a model that allows the social worker to provide the service participant with information necessary to make an informed decision that will allow them to reach their respective goals.
+This method can be used within individual and community-wide interactions, concentrating on service participants' strengths.
+It constitutes a model that allows the social worker to provide the service participant with the information necessary to make an informed decision that will allow them to reach their respective goals.